yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 sharesMinted = liquidity - 1;
 ```

-This could produce a small loss for the first depositor but the final withdrawer can withdraw all shares.
-Another option is to limit the last withdrawal on the frontend to the number of shares minus 1 share so the transaction won't revert.
+This could produce a small loss for the first depositor, but the final withdrawer can withdraw all shares.
+Another option is to limit the last withdrawal on the frontend to the number of shares minus 1 share, so the transaction won't revert.
 The most important thing is to limit the possibility of reverting when the last user tries to withdraw all shares.

 #### Developer Response